hey-tommy/thrive-devops-takehome/docs/ADRs/003-github-actions-cicd.md

 **Decision:**

-We chose **GitHub Actions** as the CI/CD platform for this project.
+The selected CI/CD platform for this project is **GitHub Actions**.

-The decision was based on the following factors:
+This decision was based on the following factors:

 1.  **Native Integration:** GitHub Actions is tightly integrated with GitHub repositories, providing a seamless experience for triggering workflows based on code pushes, pull requests, etc., directly alongside the source code.
 2.  **OIDC Authentication:** GitHub Actions offers robust support for OpenID Connect (OIDC), enabling secure, keyless authentication to AWS services like ECR and EKS.
 This avoids the need to manage long-lived AWS access keys as GitHub secrets.